instacart/formula/docs/Formula-Android.md

 }
 ```

-To pass this component to feature factories, we need to update configuration that lives
+To pass this component to feature factories, we need to update the configuration that lives
 within our `Application`.

 ```kotlin